For questions about modifications or traffic of policies or procedures, please contact:

-The energy policy supports the educational mission of the university, since the educational process is dependent upon a controlled environment which utilizes energy.
+The energy policy supports the educational mission of the university, since the educational process is dependent upon a controlled environment and additional processes which utilizes energy.
 It is structured to provide adequate environmental quality while minimizing expenditures of energy.
-See the PROCEDURES manual for specific energy policy details.

-Central Washington University is committed to environmental sustainability and encourages all units on campus to participate actively in waste minimization (reducing), reusing, and recycling.
-To catalog current efforts, review proposals for new initiatives, propose educational and marketing campaigns, coordinate and bring coherence to efforts among units on campus, establish metrics to gauge effectiveness, and compile and submit to the president an annual report on actions and effectiveness, a university committee - the Conservation, Waste Minimization, and Recycling Committee - is established.
+Central Washington University is committed to environmental sustainability and encourages all units on campus to participate actively in resource conservation, waste minimization, and carbon reduction strategies.
+To catalog current efforts, review proposals for new initiatives, propose educational and marketing campaigns, coordinate and bring coherence to efforts among units on campus, establish metrics to gauge effectiveness, and compile and submit to the VP of Operations an annual report on actions and effectiveness, a university council – the Sustainability Council – is established.

 This policy is established to regulate the use of certain facilities, equipment, and services of Central Washington University by members of the faculty, student body, staff, certain other persons, groups or organizations.
 Any use of university space, equipment, or services must be in compliance with this policy and the applicable procedure, or other pertinent policies of the university and state law.